Carson City U.S. Branch Mint and Historic Coin Press No. 1

 The Liberty Seated Half Dollar

-Coin Press No. 1 again takes center stage on August 1st when the museum releases a half dollar replica coin in honor of the Mint’s sesquicentennial.
-The 1870 CC Liberty Seated Half Dollar will be a limited edition and minted with .999 fine, Nevada silver thanks to support from the Coeur Rochester mining company.
+Coin Press No. 1 was center stage on August 1st when the museum released a half dollar replica coin in honor of the Mint’s upcoming sesquicentennial.
+The 1870 CC Liberty Seated Half Dollar is a limited edition and minted with .999 fine, Nevada silver thanks to support from the Coeur Rochester mining company.
 The story of the CC half dollar, first minted on Coin Press No. 1 in April of 1870, is fascinating.

 Our replica was sculpted by retired U.S. Mint engraver, Tom Rogers.
 The original design was created by Christian Gobrecht, third Chief Engraver of the United States Mint.
 Born in 1785 in Hanover, PA, Gobrecht’s ancestors on his mother’s side went back to the Plymouth Colony in 1642.
 He apprenticed as a clockmaker and first worked as an engraver for a clockworks company in Baltimore, then later as an engraver of seals and banknotes for a Philadelphia company.
 He was also an inventor and invented a tool to reproduce relief on a plain surface, something all engravers would have found useful.
 There is evidence that Gobrecht did some work for the U.S. Mint as early as 1823 after the death of the first chief engraver Robert Scot, though it was William Kneass who became the second chief engraver, a position Gobrecht sought.
 Gobrecht was performing work for the Mint when Kneass suffered a debilitating stroke in 1835, and was then made “Second” engraver.
 He would have created the Liberty Seated design during this period.
 Kneass died in 1840 and Gobrecht was appointed chief engraver of the U.S. Mint by President Van Buren on December 21, 1840.
 Christian Gobrecht died in 1844, and James B. Longacre became the next chief engraver.